 Pour 2 cups of heavy cream evenly over the crepes.

-Broil: If at this point my cheese is not crusty on top, I broil it for 1-2 minutes.
+Broil: If at this point the cheese is not browning on top, broil it on the top rack for 1-2 minutes.
 I'm a crusty cheese lover!
+Don't walk away!

 Let the casserole rest for about 10 minutes.
 Garnish with Pickled Red Onions and sliced jalapeno!
 I like to serve this with a big green salad, like this Lemon Parmesan Salad.